 The only thing the Prusa lacks is an enclosure to make full use of its capabilities, as well as retain the smells and air contaminates from melting plastics.
 This product is a professional-grade, cool-looking enclosure you can assemble in about an hour, and works with a stock Prusa i3: no modifications needed.

 Advantages of adding a 3DUPfitters enclosure:

-Provides cool air to the power supply with no modifications to the printer
+Provides outside air to the power supply with no modifications to the printer

 More flexibility to print different types of filaments, including ABS

 Optional fume filter or vent to the outside (both sold separately)

 Thick 6mm acrylic doors and 3mm sides

-The enclosure works by retaining the heat from the bed to bring the ambient temperature up high enough so that ABS and other filaments that expand when they cool are stabilized.
+The enclosure works by retaining the heat from the bed to bring the ambient temperature up high enough, stabilizing ABS and other filaments that expand when they cool.
 The optional fan will draw cool air across the power supply, simultaneously heating the air and cooling the supply.
 The heated air circulates within the enclosure providing a steading temperature; from there the air can be vented into the room, sent through an optional air filter (not included) or vented to the outside via a hose. (not included)

 How it's Built

 All of the plastic parts are 3D printed in ABS to withstand the heat from the enclosure.
 The panels are cut on a US-made industrial laser and then flat packed for your assembly.
 All you need for assembly is just a hex wrench and a small Phillips head screwdriver. (not included.)